sahara101/Movie-Roulette/README.md

 ```
 Note down the Apple TV Identifier, usually the first long one: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-Add it to the docker ENV and docker compose up -d
+Add it to the docker ENV and restart the container with docker-compose up -d

 ## Pair with Apple TV
 You will see a PIN on the Apple TV which you need to type in the docker sh